DataSF/draft-publishing-standards/addresses.md

 Below are components of an address.
  - not all addresses will have all components
+ - address granularity will be driven by the business need, so not all systems will collect every component
  - make sure the individual components of an address comply with the guidance below
  - you can publish addresses as either single strings or break into separate fields; provide this information in your data dictionary and be consistent